View Marjorie Price's Obituary on scrantontimes.com and share memories

-Marjorie Dyer Price, former resident of West Scranton, died Tuesday, April 23, at Morristown Medical Center, Morristown, N.J.
-She was married to attorney Paul H. Price for 64 years before his death in 2013.
+Marjorie Dyer Price, a former resident of West Scranton, died Tuesday, April 23, at Morristown Medical Center, Morristown, N.J.
+She was married to Attorney Paul H. Price for 64 years before his death in 2013.

 She was born in Scranton, on Dec.
 20, 1926, daughter of the late Dr. John H. Dyer and Florence Morgan.
 She was a graduate of Scranton Central High School and earned a Bachelor of Arts in education from Pennsylvania State University class of 1948.